IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 --alonzo-era
 ```

-where `payment.addr` is Shelley address created manually by user and `--witness-override 2` is used becuse of the issue: <https://github.com/input-output-hk/cardano-node/issues/3294>
+where `payment.addr` is the Shelley address created manually by the user and `--witness-override 2` is used because of [this issue](https://github.com/input-output-hk/cardano-node/issues/3294).

 Sign tx: